High-density quantum sensing with dissipative first order transitions

-which we can truncate for not too large anisotropies. $d$ is another numerical constant that can be determined from fitting to the simulation data.
-We can then perform the usual finite size scaling analysis by considering the reduced susceptibility $\chi/\tilde{\chi}$, where the anisotropy $\lambda$ has effectively been factored out.
-As shown in Fig.~\ref{fig:fss}, the peak of the susceptibility diverges with the size of the system, confirming the existence of the first order transition.
-Additionally, the observed exponent $\alpha = 0.527\pm 0.006$ shows that the system exhibits basically the same scaling of the sensitivity for quantum sensing as a noninteracting ensemble ($\alpha = 1/2$).
+where $\lambda = N_x/N_y$ is the anisotropy given in terms of the number of spins in the $x$ and $y$ direction, respectively, while $c$ and $\alpha$ are numerical constants \cite{Binder1989}.
+Crucially, when the exponent $\alpha$ is found to be positive, the susceptibility diverges with $N$, signalling the presence of a first order transition.
+The reduced scaling function $\tilde{\chi}$ captures the effects of anisotropic system sizes and must satisfy the conditions $\tilde{\chi}(\lambda) = \tilde{\chi}(1/\lambda)$ and $\tilde{\chi}(1) = 1$.
+Consequently, we can perform a series expansion according to $\tilde{\chi}(\lambda) = 1 + d\left[\log \lambda\right]^2 + O(\log [\lambda]^4)$, which we can truncate for not too large anisotropies. $d$ is another numerical constant that can be determined from fitting to the simulation data.
+Then, the reduced susceptibility $\chi/\tilde{\chi}=cN^\alpha$ should be given by a simple algebraic function.
+Fig.~\ref{fig:fss} demonstrates that this is indeed the case, showing that the ansatz of Eq.~(\ref{eq:scaling}) is correct, confirming the existence of the first order transition.
+The observed exponent $\alpha = 0.527\pm 0.006$ shows that the system exhibits basically the same scaling of the sensitivity for quantum sensing as a noninteracting ensemble ($\alpha = 1/2$).

 \emph{Three-dimensional systems.---} As the next step, we will study the properties of the system in three spatial dimensions.
 This will be especially important as controlling the implantation depth of the NV centers will be particularly challenging, making it natural to focus on effectively three-dimensional setups.
 Here, we turn to a three-dimensional cubic lattice to investigate the consequences.
 In particular, the anisotropy of the dipole-dipole interaction will now play an important role.
 Crucially, the dipole-dipole interaction vanishes when integrated over the full solid angle, as the ferromagnetic and antiferromagnetic contributions exactly cancel each other.
 To capture this property in our nearest-neighbor model, we set the interaction energy within the plane of the dipoles to $V=\mu^2/r^3$ and to $-2V$ in the third direction.